jt14den/better-research-software/episodes/02-better-start-version-control.md

 so best practise is to avoid spaces in filenames.
 The simplest fix is to replace the spaces with underscores `_` instead.

-To reanme the files using git you n use the `git mv`:
+To rename the files using git you can use the `git mv`:

 ```bash
 $ git mv my\ code\ v2.py my_code_v2.py